kergoth/dotfiles/vim/bundle/autoformat/README.md

 ### December 20 2013

-* `html-beautify` is now the default for HTML since it seems to be better maintained, and seems to handle inline javascript neatly.
+* `html-beautify` is now the new default for HTML since it seems to be better maintained, and seems to handle inline javascript neatly.
 * The `formatters/` folder is no longer supported anymore, because it is unnecessary.
 * `js-beautify` can no longer be installed as a bundle, since it only makes this plugin unnecessarily complex.